 Resources, videos, picture book suggestions, and locally developed lessons.

 Book by Gord Downie and Jeff Lemire to highlight the story of Chanie Wenjack, a boy who attempted an escape from Residential School.
 Lessons for all grades.
 Please use with discretion at early years and note that the lessons outlined here only refer to one page in the book.
 We suggest this book to be studied in depth at later grades and with support from teachers.

-- Did you know SD 71 Aboriginal Education has a tipi that you can bring to your school site?
+- Did you know SD 71 Indigenous Education has a tipi that you can bring to your school site?

-- To book the tipi contact the Aboriginal Support Worker for your school.
+- To book the tipi contact the Indigenous Support Worker for your school.

 - Information on Tipi's

 We are very fortunate to have been lent the sacred, Project of Heart Canoe.
 It is on loan to us from Surrey school district.
 Curriculum Support Teachers and Aboriginal Resource Teachers of SD 71 met during the first week of January, 2018 to create a series of lessons in preparation for students and teachers visiting this display.
 We wanted to get students noticing, thinking and wondering using images and picture books.
 Many students were able to tap into their background knowledge and make connections to their understanding of residential schools.
 These lessons have been well received.
 Even if you don't have access to this exhibit, we hope these lessons are helpful as you lead students toward truth and reconciliation.

 How does learning about weaving help us to learn about its significance to indigenous people?
 What is important about weaving to indigenous people?